makezurich/makezurich-hardware-intro/README.md

 Found a bug or have a question?
 [Create an issue](../../issues).

 ## Arduino Nano BLE Sense
-The [Arduino Nano BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) is a microcontroller with sensors and Bluetooth Low Energy (BLE) connectivity.
+The [Arduino Nano BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense) is a microcontroller.

 It uses 3.3V logic, here is the pinout: